-Anemia is a health problem that develops over time.
-When you don’t consume enough iron or when the iron stored in your body gets too low, red blood cells cannot carry as much oxygen.
-That makes you feel tired, weak and less able to perform at peak efficiency.
+Fatigue, pale skin, headache?
+You may be coming down with something, or you may be experiencing iron deficiency anemia.
+Anemia is a health problem that develops over time when you don’t consume enough iron or when the iron stored in your body gets too low.
+When this happens, red blood cells cannot carry as much oxygen to the body, making you feel tired, weak and not yourself.

 To determine if you are deficient in iron, ask your doctor for a simple blood test.
-If you are low in iron, he or she will advise you on the best iron supplement to take.
+If you are low in iron, he or she will advise you on a new meal plan or the best iron supplement to take.

 Foods to Help You Increase Your Daily Iron Intake

 To keep your iron level in a healthy range, be sure to add iron-rich foods to your diet each day.
 High-iron foods include red meat, poultry, seafood, beans, spinach, peas and dried fruit.
 Some processed foods are enhanced with iron.
 For example, one serving of iron-fortified cereal packs 18 milligrams of iron per bowl.

 Another way to increase your daily iron intake is by eating foods that help your body absorb iron.
 First, the iron found in red meat is most readily absorbed by the body.
 Next, foods rich in vitamin C (here’s a list that doesn’t include oranges) can enhance absorption.
 Add citrus fruits, broccoli, strawberries and tomatoes to your diet to help with an iron boost.

 Just like vitamin C can enhance iron absorption, other nutrients can interfere with it.
 Calcium found in dairy products and some vegetables can block our bodies from absorbing the iron in our diets; so can the compounds found in tea and coffee.